Skip to main content

 checkboxComplete Health Evaluation form

-Health Evaluation Forms are required for all full-time students (a full-time graduate student is defined as a student registered for 9 credit hours or more in a semester).
+Health Evaluation Forms are required for all full-time students (generally, students registered for 9 credit hours or more in a semester).
 If you are full-time at any point during your program, you MUST complete this form.

 Go to Student Health Services to access the online health portal to complete the required information online and upload any required documents.
 A physician must verify the health information requested on the form.
 The information required on this form is required by Virginia State Law and William & Mary.

-Failure to complete this requirement will result in a late fee of $100 and a hold placed on your account.
-(Forms are due in July.)
+Forms are due in July and failure to complete this requirement will result in a late fee of $100 and a hold placed on your account.
 If you do not intend to ever be a full-time student, you do not need to complete this form.
-If you are a part time PhD student, you will need to complete this form for your residency year.
+If you are a part-time PhD student, you will need to complete this form for your residency year.

 checkboxComplete Health Insurance Waiver or sign up for Health Insurance